EBI-predocs/R_optimization_tutorial/README.md

 During debugging, you can inspect variables and modify them as if you were in a standard R session If you no longer want to use the debugger you can either call `undebug()` on your function or just `source()` your script file again.

+**Correcting errors is fine, but why should I optimize my code when it works?**

+An argument that is often used is that "science is about new findings, not writing nice code" and "if my script produces the right output, this is good enough".
+People who say that are missing the point, really.
+Writing segmented and testable code is *not* about how it looks but about ensuring correctness.
+After all, how do you know your code is [doing the right thing][natreproc] as opposed to giving you the output *you want*.

+ * Don't worry too much when doing exploratory analyses.
+Those are there to give you ideas what your data *might* contain.
+But *do* test your code when you confirm a hypothesis.
+ * Writing testable code is about splitting your functionality into segments that are simple enough so you know the right output for a given input.
+All that's left to do is write a separate test script that makes sure that makes sure of that.
+Also, `stopifnot()` statements are useful to make sure assumptions you make about your variables are correct.

 Optimising execution time
 -------------------------